kenayagi/docker-odoo/README.md

 ```

-If already using [Traefik](https://traefik.io/) and [Docker Compose](https://docs.docker.com/compose/), you can create the stack with something like:
+Then, if already using [Traefik](https://traefik.io/) and [Docker Compose](https://docs.docker.com/compose/), you can create the stack with something like:

 ```